itucsdb1942/itucsdb1942/docs/source/developer/muruvvet.rst

             DEFAULT 0.0
             CHECK((VALUE>=0.0) AND (VALUE<=10.0)); """

 Firstly, I thought of all the tables I would use and created them.
 There are 3 main tables and 2 extra tables for books.
 My main tables are "books", "book_list", "comment_b" and my extra tables are "Writer" and "Book_trace".
 I do not need the "Writer" table, but I did not delete it because it would be hard to make changes because I started writing the code.
-The reason for "on delete cascade" addition will be explained in the account.py
+The reason for "on delete cascade" addition will be explained in delete books.

 .. code-block:: sql
 	"""CREATE TABLE writer(